Helene Hanff: 84, Charing Cross Road

 The epistolary work 84, Charing Cross Road was first published in 1970.
 It chronicles Hanff's 20 years of correspondence with Frank Doel, the chief buyer for Marks & Co, a London bookshop.
 She depended on the bookshop—and on Doel—for the obscure classics and British literature titles that fueled her passion for self-education.
 She became intimately involved in the lives of the shop's staff, sending them food parcels during Britain's postwar shortages and sharing with them details of her life in Manhattan.

 Due to financial difficulties and an aversion to travel, she put off visiting her English friends until too late; Doel died in December 1968 from peritonitis from a burst appendix, and the bookshop eventually closed.
 Hanff did finally visit Charing Cross Road and the empty but still-standing shop in the summer of 1971, a trip recorded in her 1973 book The Duchess of Bloomsbury Street.
 In Duchess, Hanff describes her visits with friends and fans to various locations and places of literary and historical interest in London and Southern England.
 This trip was a highlight of her life – her modesty and sense of humor are evident as she talks about her love of London and the friends who were so devoted to her because of 84, Charing Cross Road, including Frank Doel's wife Nora and his daughter Sheila, by his first wife Mary Price.

 In the 1987 film adaptation 84 Charing Cross Road, Hanff was played by Anne Bancroft, while Anthony Hopkins took the part of Frank Doel.
 Anne Jackson had earlier played Hanff and Frank Finlay had played Doel in a 1975 adaptation of the book for British television.
 Ellen Burstyn recreated the role on Broadway in 1982 at the Nederlander Theater in New York City.
 Elaine Stritch also played Helene Hanff in a television adaptation of 84, Charing Cross Road.
+A memorial plaque stands at the McDonald's now in its location, reading "84 / CHARING CROSS ROAD / THE BOOKSELLERS / MARKS & CO. / WERE ON THIS SITE WHICH / BECAME WORLD RENOWNED / THROUGH THE BOOK BY / HELEN HANFF".

 Additional books

 Hanff later put to good use her obsession with British scholar Sir Arthur Quiller-Couch in a book called Q's Legacy (1985).
 The book serves as background to 84 and also recounts the aftermath of Duchess.
-Other books include The Duchess of Bloomsbury Street (1973); Apple of My Eye (1977 and updated in 1988), an idiosyncratic guide to New York City; Letter from New York (1992), which reprinted the five-minute talks that she gave each month on the BBC's Woman's Hour radio broadcasts between 1978 and 1984; and Underfoot in Show Business (1961, reissued 1989).
+Other books include Apple of My Eye (1977 and updated in 1988), an idiosyncratic guide to New York City; Letter from New York (1992), which reprinted the five-minute talks that she gave each month on the BBC's Woman's Hour radio broadcasts between 1978 and 1984; and Underfoot in Show Business (1961, reissued 1989).
 Underfoot in Show Business was adapted as a stage play by Charles Leipart and premiered in 2008 at the Devonshire Theatre in Eastbourne, UK, directed by David Giles.
+It was also adapted by Marcy Kahan into a radio drama directed by Sally Avens, first broadcast on BBC Radio 4 in 2025.